 2.)The restricted group gained back what they’d lost during the restriction.

 4.)The restricted stress group, though they were neutral on the Rat Chow, ate as much as they had previously had, however, they binged on Oreos.
 Their intake was almost 33% more (entirely on Oreos) than it had been.

 The purpose of this study was to test the hypothesis that when caloric restriction and stress come together, it causes an increase in food intake.
 This hypothesis was guided by the idea that dieting is the strongest predictor of stress induced binge eating disorder in the human population.

 Even rats don’t do well on diets!

 One of the ways to work through binge eating disorder is to really get a handle on stress.
 Some things that I’ve found incredibly helpful in alleviating stress are writing, reading, running, acupuncture, meditation, yoga and talking to friends.
 Others find knitting, sewing, walking, drinking tea, watching TV, seeing movies, getting massages, and deep breathing can be stress relieving.
+There has also been a boom in today’s cannabis market, with more people turning to cannabis products after plenty of research has backed its stress-reducing abilities.
 What are some things that you do to relieve your stress?

 Receive a calming, relaxing, guided meditation to help you eat mindfully and enjoy your food without without overeating or under eating...

 All you need to do is enter your email address below.

 Sign Up For Our Newsletter for Tips, advice and engaging stories that will help you to Stop Binge Eating, stop obsessing about food and start living the life you were meant to.
 Unsubscribe anytime if the newsletter is not for you.

 Online Binge Eating Treatment - LEARN MORE!